larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

     ![Screenshot of the Launch Cloud shell icon.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image20.png "Launch Cloud shell icon")

-2. Execute the following command to create a resource group that will contain the application.
+2. Execute the following command to create a resource group that will contain the application:

 > **NOTE:** You can also specify an alternate region.